-Cost: Approximately $7 per rental (varies by title), and $20 to $25 for purchase
+Cost: Rental start at $5 (varies by title), and $20 to $25 for purchase.

-In March, M-Go joined the Fandango family, and was replaced by FandangoNOW.
-Despite the different name, the features that customers of M-Go had grown used to made it over to the newly-branded service intact.
-Two different methods of 4K viewing are available to customers: 4K streaming, and 4K downloads for owners of select Samsung UHD and SUHD TVs with VIDITY-enabled storage devices.
+This service was originally known has M-Go, before Fandango purchased and rebranded it.
+Two different methods of 4K viewing are available to customers: 4K streaming, and 4K downloads for owners of select Samsung 4K Ultra HD TVs with VIDITY-enabled storage devices.

-Cost: $4 to $16 per 4K Ultra HD title on demand, live channel requires DirecTV Ultimate or Premier package
+Cost: $4 to $16 per 4K Ultra HD title on demand; live channel requires DirecTV Ultimate or Premier package.

 If you can’t find what you’re looking for in 4K via Dish’s live or on-demand offerings, the company’s hardware also supports Netflix streaming in 4K, though you’ll need a Netflix subscription in order to access it.

-Cost: Free to Xfinity TV customers
+Cost: Free to Xfinity TV customers.

-Requirements: Samsung 4K Ultra HD TVs
+Requirements: Samsung 4K Ultra HD TVs.

 Comcast premiered its own 4K service in December 2014 via a streaming app.
 For now, there are only limited titles available, most of which fall under the umbrella of Comcast subsidiary NBCUniversal’s library.
 While the VOD app is a good start, customers have been eagerly awaiting the launch of a promised 4K set-top box.
 Despite being slated for a 2015 release, the box has yet to appear on the market.